 5. You don’t knowing anything about the company

 You’d think that researching the company with which you’re interviewing would be a no-brainer, but it often isn’t.
 Too often people go to the interview without having a real sense of the company.
 This can have disastrous consequences – oftentimes employers will ask you about the company just to make sure that you have done the research.
 If you haven’t, it shows that you’re not interested in the role, but in having a job.
+Sometimes it is not enough for you to know that for example, the high-tech startup Fully-Verified specializes in Video Id verification, there’s more to it.
 Most companies won’t take to this kindly, so make sure you do your preliminary research if you want to land a job.

 6. You speak poorly of your past employers